Repairing Flood Damaged Property

 Water Systems

 Wells and cisterns may be contaminated and should not be used until tested over a period of time.
-The requirements for this are set out in the Private Drinking Water Supplies Regulations which should be consulted.
+The requirements for this are set out in the Private Drinking Water Supplies Regulation which should be consulted.

 Sewers